 Using Life History Calendars to Improve Measurement of Lifetime Experience with Mental Disorders

-Axinn, William G., Stephanie A. Chardoul, Heather H. Gatny, Dirgha J. Ghimire, Jordan W. Smoller, Yang Zhang, and Kate M. Scott.
-2019.
+Axinn, William G., Stephanie Chardoul, Heather Gatny, Dirgha J. Ghimire, Jordan W. Smoller, Yang Zhang, and Kate M. Scott.
+2020.
 “Using Life History Calendars to Improve Measurement of Lifetime Experience with Mental Disorders.”
-Psychological Medicine Online Only.
+Psychological Medicine 50(3):515-22.

 Retrospective reports of lifetime experience with mental disorders greatly underestimate the actual experiences of disorder because recall error biases reporting of earlier life symptoms downward.
 This fundamental obstacle to accurate reporting has many adverse consequences for the study and treatment of mental disorders.
 Better tools for accurate retrospective reporting of mental disorder symptoms have the potential for broad scientific benefits.